Photo by PoPville flickr user Eric P.

 Number three.
 Running a blog is very very challenging and very very rewarding.
 I’m always asked how do I do it?
 And how have I done it successfully?
 I’ll try to answer those questions now.
 I have no editor, no boss, no colleagues, nobody really except my cat dingo who is growing old and now sleeps most of the time.
 All that is to say, everything I do, I do because I am personally interested in it.
 For example there are some who post pandas or cute animals because they think it’ll get lots of clicks.
 Of course it does.
 But when I post pandas I’m posting about them because I personally think they are cool as shit.
 And it’s gravy that other people think so too.
 I really love those fucking guys.
 I’ve also said this a million times, the afternoon animal fix is the best part of my working day every single day.
 Period.
 Truth.
 I remember one competitor of mine said I only do the animal fix as click bait.
 And that is the difference between them and me.
 I do it because I genuinely love pets.
 It grew organically out of a fun summer competition.
 They do it because they think it will help their metrics.
 My guiding principle has always been – is this thing interesting to me?
 Can this question genuinely help someone out?
 Everything I do, I do with passion and for a purpose.
 Even when it’s just looking for cool doors, a funny sign or a sweet city ride.

 How have I done it successfully?
 Well, I am slightly insane.
 And I’m incredibly driven.
 I have posted when I had food poisoning.
 I have posted when I had the flu.
 I have posted right after my first child was born.
-I have not taken a day off since 2009 (days I’ve been away from the computer I have pre-loaded all posts.)
+Besides my honeymoon, I have not taken a day off since 2009 (days I’ve been away from the computer I have pre-loaded all posts.)
 Today I log between 10-20 miles walking every Saturday or Sunday, pre-kids it was even further.
 Walking with no purpose but walking to see what I can find.
 I have been doing that for 10+ years.
 Happily.
 I love walking.
 I did it even before the blog.
 It is truly like breathing to me.
 But I also walk when I’m sick, when I’m tired, when I’m depressed, when I just want to watch football.
 I do it.
 I always do it.
 I don’t go online and see what other people have found.
 I wanna see what I can find.
 You can not fake passion and sincerity.
 Well you can not fake it for ten years.
 People will see right through you.
 What drives me most is to make sure this site is sincere and true to who I am.

 Finally, it is you.
 I have also said this a million times.
 This site is nothing without you, even the people who make me want to smash my head through the computer from time to time.
 But seriously, from the photographers, to the tipsters, to those asking questions, to those providing answers, to those simply providing an ear, a bit of compassion, a bit of understanding, a different perspective.
 We are not all perfect.
 Some in our lovely District like to portray themselves as the smartest, the coolest, the hippest, the prettiest, the best.
 Well, I know I am not those things.
 And many of you know that you are not those things.
 And, well, it’s just nice to have a place where we can be ourselves and ask genuine questions and get genuine answers and advice and enjoy a beautiful fucking flower from time to time and vent from time to time and God damn it, show off our pets from time to time.
 Everything on this site is not for everyone.
 That is for sure.
 But I do hope there is something for everyone, every day or else I will not be happy.